dwmorrin/teensy-tug-o-war/README.md

 Two buttons at each end of the line of LEDs are the game inputs.

-Pressing a button causes the illuminated LED to move closed to that button.
+Pressing a button causes the illuminated LED to move closer to that button.

 The first player to bring the illuminated LED all the way to their end of the line wins.